Dutched420/Zoom-Account-Creator/README.md

  │   └─ icon.png
  ├─ preload.cjs
  ├─ main.js
  ├─ accounts.json  (auto-generated)
  ├─ package.json
  └─ README.md

+---

-🚀 Development Setup
+## Development Setup

 Clone the repository:

 git clone https://github.com/YOUR_USERNAME/Zoom-Account-Creator.git
 cd Zoom-Account-Creator

 Install dependencies:

 npm install

 Start the app:

 npm start

+---

-🏗️ Build Windows Executable
+## Building the Windows Executable

-This project uses electron-builder to package releases.
+This project uses electron-builder.

-Build for Windows:
+To build:

 npm run build

-The installer and unpacked app will be created in:
+Output will be in:

 dist/

+---

-💾 Account Storage
+## Account Storage

-All created accounts are saved automatically in:
+All generated accounts are saved automatically in:

 accounts.json

 Each entry includes:

-Account name
+- Account name

-Email address
+- Email address

-Temp email password
+- Email password

-Zoom password
+- Zoom password

-Creation date
+- Creation date

-Working status
+- Working status

+---

-⚠️ Disclaimer
+## Disclaimer

-This project is intended for educational and research purposes only.
+This software is provided for educational and research purposes only.

-You are responsible for your use of this software.
 The author is not associated with Zoom, nor is this tool endorsed by Zoom Communications.
+You are responsible for how you use this software.

+---

-📜 License
+## License

 MIT License
 © 2025 John Galvenstone